Private equity firm CD&R readies Morrisons counter-bid - report

 If successful, CD&R would open Morrisons convenience stores at fuel stations operated by Motor Fuel Group, which the firm owns, and it would work alongside the existing Morrisons management team, the Sunday Times said.

-Earlier this week, British money manager M&G (MNG.L) joined criticism of the Fortress-led bid that Morrisons (MRW.L) has agreed to, which is worth about 6.3 billion pounds and topped a rival offer from Apollo. read more
+Earlier this week, British money manager M&G joined criticism of the Fortress-led bid that Morrisons has agreed to, which is worth about 6.3 billion pounds and topped a rival offer from Apollo.

 Our Standards: The Thomson Reuters Trust Principles.